Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 “This is the beauty of the customer journey touchpoints,” Kress Rowe points out.
 “Everybody’s busy.
 Everybody’s jumping between modes of transportation, they’re going to work, they’re going to run errands, they’re picking up their kids from school—they’re distracted, whatever it is.
 We are living in the age of distraction.
 People are going to forget what path they were on.”

 “It’s nice from time to time, especially when you don’t have heavy brand recognition, to be able to give someone a friendly reminder,” she adds.
-“Days later, if someone needs the product but can’t remember which one they liked, they want the email.
+“Days later, if someone needs the product but can’t remember which one they liked, they want that email or text.
 It’s really powerful and it’s really important.”

 And in Kress Rowe’s experience, every time she suggests a Klaviyo user implements add-to-cart abandonment, “it’s only a net gain.”